 The College of Arts and Sciences at Wilberforce University, Ohio offers undergraduate degrees in Humanities (English, Mass Media Communications, and music) and Social Sciences (Political Science, Psychology, Rehabilitation Services, Sociology, and Social Work).
-The College of Arts and Sciences is seeking multiple Assistant Professor tenure-track and adjunct positions for the 2021 2022 academic year for
+The College of Arts and Sciences is seeking multiple Assistant Professor tenure-track and adjunct positions.

 Mass Media Communications